vlitzke/kitchenflies/DNAseq/02_trim/README.md

 | - | input file 1.fq.gz |
 | - | input file 2.fq.gz |

 To keep things neat, I keep the output in the same folder ("1_cutadapt_trimmed folder").
-For more information about this tool, see <https://cutadapt.readthedocs.io/en/stable/>
+For more information about this tool, see <https://cutadapt.readthedocs.io/en/stable/>.

+Time: Using the slurm file provided, took ~2 hr, 15 min for 8 pooled samples.

 ## Summary statistic output (in base pairs unless otherwise stated):